How Great Thou Art (Elvis Presley album): Release and reception

 How Great Thou Art was released in February 1967.
 Billboard qualified the release as "great," while the review remarked that the songs pointed to the where Presley "got his style of singing."
 Meanwhile, Cashbox felt that Presley sang the tunes in a "feelingful, sincere manner."
-The Tampa Bay Times called it a "considerable success," while The News Journal considered it Presley "at his versatile best."
+The St. Petersburg Times called it a "considerable success," while The News Journal considered it Presley "at his versatile best."
 The Courier-Post felt that the songs of the A-side were "good," but that Presley "fails" on the flipside.
 The reviewer concluded that How Great Thou Art was "good listening," and that Crying in the Chapel presented Presley in "near his best."
 Journal & Courier wrote that the album was "well sung," while El Paso Times mentioned Presley's transition from "teenage to later pop," and it considered the style of the album "smooth and acceptable."
 The album reached number 18 on the Billboard 200 and number seven on the Top Country Albums chart.
 On March 19, 1967, on Palm Sunday, Parker made a deal for the album to be played on 276 stations across the United States, while in cases six stations on the same area joined the program.
 Parker gave three minutes for the sponsoring of local charities to the announcers of each station and a national spot for the Red Cross during the broadcast.
 The same year, on December 3, Parker included songs of the album in a similar Christmas broadcast that comprehended 2,000 stations.
 By February 1968, the album was certified gold by the RIAA.